Victoria government logo

 Subsequent speakers may also give an Acknowledgement.

-What form should the Acknowledgement of Traditional Owners take if the Victorian Government has formally recognised the Traditional Owners of the relevant area?
+In an area where the Victorian Government has formally recognised the Traditional Owners

 If the Victorian Government has formally recognised the Traditional Owners for the area where your event is taking place, you should specifically acknowledge those Traditional Owners.
 An example of such an acknowledgement is provided below:

-What do I do if my event is in an area where the Traditional Owners have not been formally recognised?
+In an area where the Traditional Owners have not been formally recognised

 If the Traditional Owners have not been formally recognised for the land on which your event is taking place, you should acknowledge Traditional Owners generally, without making a reference to the name of any specific Traditional Owners.
 An example of such an acknowledgement is provided below: